zephyr19/cs61a/notes/chapter 2 Object.md

 - **Tuples:** **immutable**, when a tuple contains a list, the value in the list can change
 - **Dictionaries:** `keys()`, `values()`, `items()`, `get(key, default_value)`, supports comprehension syntax.

-- **nonlocal:** a general feature of programming languages with higher-order function and lexical scope
+- **nonlocal:** a general feature of programming languages with higher-order function and lexical scope, nonlocal can also rebind a new function to an existing name.

 ![nonlocal](nonlocal.png)